 - Interacting with your child with autism.
 Tips for parents on how to effectively communicate with an autistic child.

-Calming Activities for a Child with Autism
+Calming Activities for a Kid with Autism

 Fidgets toys are self-regulation toys that help children with autism focus and remain calm in stressful environments and whenever they are experiencing sensory overload.
 Fidgets are also useful for easing a transition into new situations or activities and dealing with routine changes.